 El Medano beach, near Arrecife, is the best beach on the island for wind surfing and often hosts the world championships.

-There are a large number of excellent family-friendly hotels all over the island, and with free kids' places, children's activity clubs and children's pools, you will be spoilt for choice.
+There are a large number of excellent family-friendly and all inclusive hotels all over the island, and with free kids' places, children's activity clubs and children's pools, you will be spoilt for choice.

 Near to the parks, and a short transfer time from Tenerife South airport, the family hotels in Costa Adeje are ideally located for the perfect family holiday.